ronakupadhyaya/Horizons-week-05/day2/yelp/README.md

 * Hint: If you have users on your database that are duplicated, please delete them before adding a unique index.
 Otherwise it will generate an error.

-1. Use Yelp API or open street API to get JSON file of businesses

 For list view page:
 ##Phase 1 Sort Dropdown
-1. Increasing decreasing by distance, price, rating, alphabetical, # of reviews
+1. Increasing decreasing by price, stars, alphabetical.
-1. Sort by rating (means no longer can be a virtual)
+1. Sort by stars (means no longer can be a virtual)
+1. Sort by distance

 ##Phase 2 Search Functionality
 1. New query: Case-folded name field for search. (write name to lower case field).